Hexagram 4 · ䷃

 Corrective discipline is useful at the start because ignorance needs boundaries.

-To bear with youthful folly brings good fortune.
-To accept a wife brings good fortune.
+To bear with fools in kindliness brings good fortune.
+To know how to take women Brings good fortune.
 The son is capable of taking charge of the household.

 Small Image